Pregnancy in Women with CF

 Peer to Peer Advice

-• As soon as you are able, ideally pre-pregnancy, find a maternal fetal medicine specialist, and if possible, one who is familiar with CF.
+• As soon as you can, ideally, pre-pregnancy, find a maternal-fetal medicine specialist, and if possible, one familiar with CF.

-• Talk to your doctor about the potential risks versus benefits of stopping a modulator during pregnancy, especially since maternal health and pulmonary capacity is so important to maintain.
+• Talk to your doctor about the potential risks and benefits of stopping a modulator during pregnancy, especially since maternal health and pulmonary capacity are important to maintain.

 • Consult with an OB/GYN who specializes in reproductive toxicology so you can better understand how different medications may impact a fetus.

 • If you’re borderline CFRD, use a continuous glucose monitor as soon as you become pregnant or even before.
-It may take awhile for insurance to approve one, so getting one in advance can be helpful.
+Insurance may take a while to approve one, so getting one in advance can be helpful.

-• Take Miralax for constipation during pregnancy, and especially immediately postpartum, as many women become constipated after delivery.
+• Take Miralax for constipation during pregnancy, and especially immediately postpartum, as many females become constipated after delivery.

-• Know that staying on top of regular self care can be hard during pregnancy, much less complicated CF treatments.
+• Know that staying on top of typical self-care can be hard during pregnancy and complicate CF treatments even more so.

 • If you’re on oxygen, your O₂ needs may change during pregnancy.

-• If you aren’t delivering at the same hospital as your CF care team, make sure there is a mechanism for your CF team to communicate with your OB/GYN or MFM.
-It can be helpful for your CF care team to document in writing what kind of care you need and the appropriate medications that can be used during labor and delivery.
+• If you deliver at a different hospital from where your CF care team admits, ensure your CF team communicates with your OB/GYN or MFM.
+Your CF care team should provide a written document detailing what kind of care you need and the appropriate medications for labor and delivery.

-• Get a baby nurse or invite family or friends to help out a lot during the first couple of weeks postpartum.
+• Get a baby nurse or invite family or friends to help during the first couple of weeks postpartum.

-• Work with a nutritionist on how to get enough calories, but in a healthy way for yourself and your baby both during pregnancy and postpartum, especially if breastfeeding.
+• Work with a nutritionist on how to get enough calories, but healthily get those calories for yourself and your baby both during pregnancy and postpartum, especially if breastfeeding.

-• Have plans but be flexible!
+• Have birthing plans, but be flexible!
 Things can change quickly.

-• Take your time and do your research.
-Pregnancy with CF can take planning and research.
+• Take your time and do research.
+Pregnancy with CF takes planning.

-• Don’t forget to plan for postpartum contraception while you are pregnant, so that you are prepared even before you give birth, after which life is much more hectic.
-It is best to discuss this with your CF care team and OB/GYN early in your pregnancy so that you can start contraception right after birth so as to avoid pregnancies that are too closely spaced.
-Often, birth control can be provided while you are in the hospital after labor and delivery.
+• Do not forget to plan for postpartum contraception while you are still pregnant so that you are prepared even before you give birth.
+Postpartum life will become much more hectic.
+It is best to discuss this with your CF care team and OB/GYN early in your pregnancy so that you can start contraception right after birth to avoid pregnancy that is too closely spaced.
+Often, physicians can provide birth control while you are in the hospital after labor and delivery.

 Resource Links